ecetinerdem/ecommerce/README.md

-This is an e-commerce website which ı wish to create for myself.
+This is an e-commerce website which ı wish to create for my fiance.

 I will improve the readme as it goes along.